-Supervised Classification in ArcGIS
+Unsupervised vs Supervised Classification in Remote Sensing

-Supervised Classification Steps:
+Supervised Classification in Remote Sensing

 - Select training areas